Incodeable/Incodeable/README.md

-* 🌍  I'm based in London
+* 🌍  I'm based in Surrey
 * ✉️  You can contact me at [email address](mailto:training.justit@gmail.com)
-* 🧠  I'm learning R, Pandas
+* 🧠  I'm learning Pandas, SQL
-* 🤝  I'm open to collaborating on Health Economics, Healthcare projects
+* 🤝  I'm open to collaborating on Economics, Politics, Healthcare projects

 ### Skills